-2 https://www.broadinstitute.org/gatk/guide/presentations?id=6007#bpp2B
+2 https://software.broadinstitute.org/gatk/best-practices/workflow?id=11146

-- The FASTA file containing the nucleotide sequence of the reference genome corresponding to the sample you will analyze. - Two sets of FASTQ files containing the nucleotide sequence of the sample to be analyzed, one for the tumor sample and one for the matched normal sample.
+- Two sets of FASTQ files containing the nucleotide sequence of the sample to be analyzed, one for the tumor sample and one for the matched normal sample.
 These files contain the raw reads from the DNA sequencing.
 The software supports inputting FASTQ files compressed using GZIP.
 The software only supports files containing quality scores in Sanger format (Phred+33). - (Optional) The Single Nucleotide Polymorphism database (dbSNP) data that you want to include in the pipeline.
 The data is used in the form of a VCF file. - (Optional) Multiple collections of known sites that you want to include in the pipeline.
 The data is used in the form of a VCF file.